nugget/zbx-macos-content-cache/README.md

 caching service.
 I can guarantee that it's not worth installing Zabbix just for this, but if you're already running it then the template is quite easy to get going.
 Just import the xml template file also found in this GitHub repo.
+This also requires that you enable `RemoteCommands=1` in the agent configuration.
+It woudln't take much to change over to a UserParameter, but I didn't do that.

 ## Example Output
 ```